-The National Association of Insurance Commissioners' (NAIC) proposed 2014 budget is now in the approval process, following months of development by NAIC leadership, the Internal Administration Subcommittee, Executive Committee and executive staff.
+Members of the NAIC adopted its 2014 operating budget on December 18, 2013, following months of development by NAIC leadership, Executive (EX) Committee, Internal Administration (EX1) Subcommittee, and executive staff.

-There are eight Business and Fiscal Impact Statements (fiscals) proposed in the 2014 budget:
+There are eight Business and Fiscal Impact Statements (fiscals) included in the 2014 budget:

 State Based Systems (SBS) Software Enhancement and Technology Compliance Initiative.
 This is Phase II of a multi-year project to redesign SBS services by updating the SBS architecture and tool set, providing enhanced performance, stability and scalability.

 Human Resources Management Information System.
-This initiative is an upgrade to the current human resource and information system to provide increased functionality and improved performance over the current system.
+This initiative is an upgrade to the current human resources and information system to provide increased functionality and improved performance over the current system.